August 21 is World QR Code Day: A Tribute to Masahiro Hara

 Scanning will be the “new norm”

 💡 What this means: QR scanning is now a natural consumer behavior, like tapping a screen or swiping a card.
-Businesses need to anticipate this behavior and build it into product labels, menus, ads, and in-store displays.
+Businesses have even begun including QR codes in product labels, menus, ads, and in-store displays.

 QR code-powered campaigns are driving real results